-14 Movies About Autism To Watch During April's Awareness Month
+14 Movies To Watch During Autism Awareness Month

 We all tend to look at films and documentaries to gain better understandings of issues and subject matters that we have little knowledge about.
 It's so important to see a variety of narratives tackled in the film industry, especially when it comes to mental health, disabilities, and other conditions that often are stigmatized.
 And with April being Autism Awareness Month, it's a good time to watch movies about autism in order to learn more about the condition and understand the experiences of autistic people.